($1,485) Cost to ship a car from Seattle, WA to Baltimore, MD

 The time of the year

-Seasonal demand and weather conditions in both Seattle and Baltimore can impact car shipping prices.
+Seasonal demand and weather patterns in Seattle and Baltimore often affect the cost of auto transport.

 Although Seattle has a reputation for frequent rain, the climate in Seattle is very unlikely to affect your move.